 What to Do to Keep Allergens Out of Your Home

 Americans pay $1.3 billion for allergy-related doctor visits and over $11 billion for allergy medications annually.
 Wouldn’t it be great if you could do something to help control your allergies and keep some of your hard earned cash in your pocket?
 It’s not a hopeless battle.
-There are several things you can do to cut back on dirt and allergens in your home which can trigger an attack:
+There are several things you can do to cut back on the dirt and allergens in your home which can trigger an attack:

 - Vacuum often.
 Vacuuming once or twice a week will reduce the surface dust mites and animal dander in your home.
 Use a high quality 3 stage HEPA filter type vacuum.

 - Reduce pet dander.
-Wash house pets weekly to cut down on the amount of allergens in your home.
+Wash house pets weekly to cut down on the amount of non-living allergens in your home.
 In between baths, wipe down pets when they return from outdoors.

 - Shut out pollen.
 Keep windows and doors closed to keep pollen out.
 Use an air filter and change it regularly.

 - Limit dirt intrusion.
 Put out a durable entrance mat for people to wipe off their feet before entering your home.
 Then require everyone to take off their shoes so less dirt is tracked inside.

 There you have it!
 It may be impossible to completely eliminate exposure to dirt and allergens, but if you’re diligent in applying these tips you will greatly reduce the non-living allergens that can trigger an allergy attack in your home, and turn it into the sanctuary from the outside world that it should be.

 For further information on the amount of dirt and dust that infiltrates our living spaces, check out the infographic below and make sure and share it with your friends.

 *Based on results from a study conducted by an independent laboratory using the Chem-Dry Hot Carbonating Extraction process.
 Allergens tested were dog and cat dander and dust mite matter.
 Figures are an average across multiple homes.